 Operationally, the problem may be even more serious.
 Technical issues have a direct effect on efficiency and productivity; the longer they go unresolved, the greater the impact on profit margins.
 If these issues are not resolved quickly, the effects can be seen in the quality of service offered to customers.

-And while they wait for a response from IBM support engineers, these organisations are unable to undertake the digital transformation projects required to compete in an increasingly agile marketplace.
+And while they wait for a response from IBM support engineers, these organizations are unable to undertake the digital transformation projects required to compete in an increasingly agile marketplace.

 A major restructuring program – and a lot of lay-offs